Why is atmospheric pressure so important to the forecast?

 "The 'woe' comes for their agonizingly slow motion as they can drift for many days," NOAA says.
 "While modern weather computer models forecast their drift rather well, they still tend to forecast the closed low pressure to 'open up' and rejoin the main airflow aloft too quickly."

-You'll usually find unsettled weather over the eastern half of cut-off lows though there can be some precipitation wrapping around the north end of the low affecting the northwest quadrant, NOAA says.
+You'll usually find unsettled weather over the eastern half of cut-off lows though there can be some precipitation wrapping around the north end of the low affecting the northwest quadrant of the storm, NOAA says.

 When Highs and Lows are stuck together: